 I understand what likekinds is saying but, in my 4 years with Social Security, I do not remember them ever paying benefits where paternity was questioned and never once did SS pay for any DNA testing.
 The burden of proof was always on the parent/custodian/family.
 That may not be the case now or even in this particular case, so it seems that it would be worth trying.

 DNA from a family member, in relation to your son, should show sufficient evidence to satisfy the SS but you do not say that SS has turned you down or if they did, what reason are they giving?
-Also, you say that he died in 2011 so why the wait?

 There may be DNA available from the coroner or other places you can use.
 You can also get a DNA test posthumously.
+You can also get DNA from his relatives.
+I think because the father acknowledged paternity of your first son, you could do a DNA test on your first son.